Purpose & Vision

 - The borrower was unable to return items because of circumstances beyond their control.
 Substantiating documentation may be required.

 DCCC Library accepts gifts/donations of books, journals, magazines, newspapers, dvds, videocassettes, or other physical content materials.
 Donors must complete and agree to the terms of the Gifts/Donations to DCCC Library Agreement in order to donate.
-Accepted gifts grant DCCC Library ownership upon receipt and allow DCCC Library to dispose of the gifts as it sees fit (selling it, discarding it or giving it away, storing the gift or moving it to various locations, etc).
+Accepted gifts grant DCCC Library ownership upon receipt and allow DCCC Library to use the gifts as it sees fit (selling it, discarding it or giving it away, storing the gift or moving it to various locations, etc).
 Donors will receive a letter acknowledging their gift.

 - Library Cards